svenboertjens/compaqt/README.md

 For more advanced streaming functionality, we can use the `StreamEncoder` and `StreamDecoder` classes.
 These support incremental reading and writing, and internally use chunk processing to optimize memory usage.

 Apart from serialization, if we need to be sure that some bytes are valid, we can verify the validity of them using the `validate` method.
 This supports both direct verification and through streaming, and for streaming also supports all advanced file management features from the `StreamEncoder` and `StreamDecoder` objects.
-This method also has *optional* chunk processing when streaming (chunk processing is not possible with direct usage).
+This method also has *optional* chunk processing when streaming.

-For further usage details and basic examples on the usage of this library, please consult the [USAGE](https://github.com/svenboertjens/compaqt/blob/main/USAGE.md).
+For further details on how to use this library, please consult the [USAGE](https://github.com/svenboertjens/compaqt/blob/main/USAGE.md).

 ## Installation